lislis/whodunnit/site/content/blog/rust-prolog-interop.md

 author = "lislis"
 title = "Rust-Prolog interop"
 date = "2025-03-04"
-description = "A brief outline of the process rabbit hole" tags = [
+description = "A short trip down the rabbit hole of making two things talk to each other" tags = [
     "rust",
     "prolog",